ComposableFi/composable/docs/docs/internal/ics20-xcm-local-assets-example.md

 XCM asset is prefixed with sender prefix, and we get `X = XCM(1, Here)`.

-After that `xcm-to-id` is called, and we get `DOT = 42`.
+After that `xcm-to-id` is called, and we get `DOT = 2`.

-One composable asset is mapped to `transfer/channel-0/42` and send via `pallet-ibc` `transfer` method.
+One composable asset is mapped to `transfer/channel-0/2` and send via `pallet-ibc` `transfer` method.

+`NOTE: assets map local assets representation to string without /.
+Remaining part is managed by opened IBC channel/port`.

+`NOTE: see how Xcm()

 **Picasso**

-Upon receive of ICS20 transfer of `transfer/channel-0/42` asset, it maps it to its own `DOT = 42`.
+Upon receive of ICS20 transfer of `transfer/channel-0/2` asset, it maps it to its own `DOT = 1002`.

-`NOTE: we use same asset id for convenience.
-There is no reason why ID should be the same`
+`NOTE: we use number asset id for convenience.
+There is no reason why ids should be such.
+Also we user different numbers on both chains, while could make same`

 ### DOT from Picasso to Polkadot